21 Experts Reveal Best eCommerce Platforms for Small Businesses

 I’ve been selling a waterless car wash product on the Internet since 2003.

-I’ve tried many eCommerce platforms, including straight HTML using PayPal “Buy It Now” buttons, free open source eCommerce shopping cart from OSCommerce, and 3rdparty subscription cart from Volusion.
+I’ve tried many eCommerce platforms.
+They’ve included HTML using PayPal “Buy It Now” buttons, free open source eCommerce shopping cart from OSCommerce, and 3rdparty subscription cart from Volusion.

 However, the BEST app currently in the marketplace is Shopify.